-The Chair of Governors/Proprietor will liaise with the Designated Officer (DO) appointed by the Local Authority and partner agencies in the event of allegations of abuse made against the Head teacher.
-In the event of allegations of abuse being made against the Head teacher and/or where the Head teacher, the allegation will be reported directly to the DO.
+The Chair of Governors will liaise with the Designated Officer (DO) appointed by the Local Authority and partner agencies in the event of allegations of abuse made against the Head teacher or member of governing body.
+In the event of allegations of abuse being made against the Head teacher, the allegation will be reported directly to the DO.